Gyanreyer/react-hover-video-player/README.md

 ## Features 💡
 - Robust support for both mouse and touchscreen interactions
-- Easily add an overlay such as a thumbnail image to show while the video is paused
+- Easily add custom thumbnails and loading states
-- Easily add a loading state overlay to show while the video is attempting to play
+- Lightning fast
 - No dependencies
 - Simple and easy to customize